harismuneer/Ultimate-Social-Scrapers/README.md

 #### 3) Facebook Group
 - posts in the group (also called Discussions) including name/profile link of post owner, post text, date posted, media links, likes (total count, list of people who liked the post), comments (total count, comments text along with list of people who commented), shares count
-- about/intro sections (including group info and contact details like email, phone number, location, total members/admins, posting rules etc)
+- about/intro sections (including group info and contact details like email, phone number, location, total members/admins, posting rules, etc)
-- group members and admins list including their bio data and profile links
+- group members and admins list including their bio-data and profile links
 - photos
 - videos
 - group cover pic

 #### 4) Scraping Data via Facebook Search Bar
-This option allows you to scrape Facebook data (Posts, People, Photos, Pages etc) using the Facebook search bar i.e. you can define the search keywords and it will scrape data based on those search terms. e.g. you can search for all posts containing a particular keyword etc.
+This option allows you to scrape Facebook data (Posts, People, Photos, Pages, etc) using the Facebook search bar i.e. you can define the search keywords and it will scrape data based on those search terms. e.g. you can search for all posts containing a particular keyword etc.

-Data is scraped/downloaded in an organized format (CSV, JSON and XML formats) for ease of analysis and to be readily utilized. <b>Lets get things done? <a href="#price-">Purchase 🤝</a></b>
+Data is scraped/downloaded in an organized format (CSV, JSON, and XML formats) for ease of analysis and to be readily utilized. <b> Let's get things done? <a href="#price-">Purchase 🤝</a></b>

 <h2>2.
 Ultimate Instagram Scraper (UIS)</h2>

 <p align="center">
-Ultimate Instagram Scraper supports data collection from all major Instagram sections including user profiles/pages, photos/videos, reels/stories, contact info and a lot more.
+Ultimate Instagram Scraper supports data collection from all major Instagram sections including user profiles/pages, photos/videos, reels/stories, contact info, and a lot more.
 </p>

 ### Features 🚀